Dot99/DEA/README.md

 # DEA
-Decryption, Encryption App
+Decryption, Encryption App <br>
  Used for a scientific reasearch paper for the course of Informatic Engineering in Universidade Lusófona do Porto by Guilherme Rocha and Instituto Superior Politécnico de Gaya by Carlos Guedes.